HippoKingKoL/condo_is_lit/README.md

 ```

 ## Description:
 This is a simple command line interface for the Leprecondo in KoLMafia.
+- If given no arguments, it prints your current condo furniture installed.
-It takes a comma separated list of furniture and installs it if there's exactly 4.
+- It given a comma separated list of furniture, it installs it if there's exactly 4.
-If given no arguments, it prints your current condo furniture installed.
-If given "discovered" as an argument, it prints your current available furniture.
+- If given "discovered" as an argument, it prints your current available furniture.
-If given "todo" as an argument, it prints the furniture you haven't found yet, and where to go.
+- If given "todo" as an argument, it prints the furniture you haven't found yet, and where to go.

 ## Example:
 ```